-Rent Control Regulations on Evictions
+Rent Control Regulations on Evictions are on the 2020 ballot.

 The eviction process can be initiated by citing any of 15 ‘just-causes’ under two broad categories: